 Although having access to traditional payment processors and payment methods might be new for those working in the cannabis industry, the needs of individual retailers are not that different from those of any other retailer.
 Choosing a payment processor with affordable rates, a range of hardware and software options, and friendly customer service will help ensure a positive relationship between a cannabis retailer and their payment processor.

-Helcim is a payment processor founded and operated in Canada and we offer transparent and affordable payment processing to a wide range of businesses in North America.
-If you operate a business in the US or Canada and you’d like to learn more about Helcim’s payment processing services or pricing, reach out to our friendly Helcim Guru’s to get started today.
+Helcim is a payment processor founded and operating in Canada, we offer transparent and affordable payment processing to a wide range of businesses in North America.
+If you are a licensed Canadian retailer offering permitted cannabis/THC products and selling them in a retail environment (i.e. face-to-face) please contact the Helcim Gurus for additional information.
+If you operate a business in the US or Canada in an industry not related to cannabis and you’d like to learn more about Helcim’s payment processing services or pricing, reach out to our friendly Helcim Guru’s to get started today.